-COUNTY shall reimburse CONTRACTOR for administrative fees and for Specialty Mental Health Services provided to all medically eligible clients as per the following instructions:
+COUNTY shall reimburse CONTRACTOR for administrative fees, and Specialty Mental Health Services provided to all medically eligible clients as per the following instructions:

-- Specialty Mental Health Services and Mental Health Services Act (MHSA) Funding shall mean the projected amounts of Realignment and MHSA funding received by Mendocino County from the State to provide: (1) required Medi-Cal Specialty Mental Health Services; (2) specified qualifying services to non-Medi Cal eligible individuals; and (3) MHSA programs and services.
+- 1. Specialty Mental Health Services and Mental Health Services Act (MHSA) funding shall mean the projected amounts of Realignment and MHSA funding received by Mendocino County from the State to provide: (1) required Medi-Cal Specialty Mental Health Services; (2) specified qualifying services to non-Medi-Cal eligible individuals; and (3) MHSA programs and services.
 Funding provided by COUNTY during the term of this Agreement is subject to increase, decrease, or no change upon sole discretion of COUNTY.
-All funding amounts shall be determined by COUNTY. - CONTRACTOR shall provide services as directed by the Mendocino County Behavioral Health Director and in compliance with the Mendocino County Mental Health Plan and the California MHSA Plan.
+All funding amounts shall be determined by COUNTY. - 2.
+CONTRACTOR shall provide services as directed by the Mendocino County Behavioral Health Director, and in compliance with the Mendocino County Mental Health Plan and the California MHSA Plan.
 Funding sources shall include 1991 Realignment, 2011 Realignment Behavioral Health Subaccount, MHSA, and Federal Financial Participation (FFP) reimbursement. - 3.
 COUNTY shall distribute funding in a disbursement schedule not to exceed: - a.
-Seven Hundred Thousand Dollars (\$700,000) as an Administrative Fee, with the stipulation that the Utilization Review (UR) percentage of the cost shall be equal to or in excess of seventy-five percent (75%) of the entire Administrative Fee.
-This Administrative/UR fee is funded by 1991 Realignment. - b.
-Four Million Nine Hundred Thirty-Six Thousand Four Hundred Fifty Dollars (\$4,936,450) for Specialty Mental Health Services funding for Fiscal Year 2017-18. - c.
-The Contract maximum of Nine Million Four Hundred Eighty-One Thousand Three Hundred Eighty-One Dollars (\$9,481,381).
-Such amount may be increased but such increase shall be dependent on the level of maximization of Federal revenue for all Certified Public Expenditure (CPE) over the projected FFP amount of Three Million Eight Hundred Forty-Four Thousand Nine Hundred Thirty-One Dollars (\$3,844,931). - 4.
+Seven Hundred Thousand Dollars (\$700,000) as an Administrative Fee, with the stipulation that the Utilization Review (UR) percentage of the cost shall be equal to or in excess of seventy five percent (75%) of the entire Administrative Fee.
+This Administrative / UR fee is funded by 1991 Realignment. - b.
+Three Million, Three Hundred Eighty Four Thousand Dollars (\$3,384,000) for Specialty Mental Health Services funding for Fiscal Year (FY) 2017-18. - c.
+The Contract maximum of Five Million, Eight Hundred Sixty Nine Thousand Dollars (\$5,869,000).
+Such amount may be increased but such increase shall be dependent on the level of maximization of Federal revenue for all Certified Public Expenditures (CPE) over the projected FFP amount of One Million, Seven Hundred Eighty Five Thousand Dollars (\$1,785,000). - 4.
 COUNTY shall generate the disbursement of FFP dollars to the CONTRACTOR. - 5.
-Specialty Mental Health Services funding shall include payments for Specialty Mental Health Services and MHSA services and programs provided by subcontractors and shall follow the schedule set forth in Item 6 of Exhibit A.
+Specialty Mental Health Services funding shall include payments for Specialty Mental Health Services and MHSA services, programs provided by subcontractors, and shall follow the schedule set forth in Item 6 of Exhibit A.

-- 6. Administrative services payments shall include the Administrative Fee / UR component and shall be distributed quarterly beginning in July 2017, as scheduled:
+- 6. Administrative services payments shall include the Administrative / UR fee component and shall be distributed quarterly beginning in July 2017 as scheduled:

 - July 7, 2017

 - October 12, 2017

 - January 11, 2018

 - April 12, 2018